Do You Need A Lawyer To Enforce A Child Support Order?

 Timely payment of child support is essential for custodial parent’s ability to meet their children’s basic needs.
 In recognition of the importance of the timely payment of child support, Colorado has a number of mechanisms to ensure child support payments are made on time.
 Courts can enforce firm penalties and sanctions for parents who willfully violate a child support order.

-Upon motion from either party, the court may order that child support payments be made through the Family Support Registry.
-When a child support payment is made through the Family Support Registry, the Registry records the date and amount of the payment before delivering the payment to the parent receiving child support.
-While the Registry provides an independent record of the date and amount of payments, the Registry does not have any ability to enforce or collect child support.
+- Family Support Registry (FSR): Upon motion from either party, the court may order that child support payments be made through the FSR.
+When a child support payment is made through the FSR, the registry records the date and amount of the payment before delivering the payment to the parent receiving child support.
+While the FSR provides an independent record of the date and amount of payments, the Registry does not have any ability to enforce or collect child support.

-Courts in Colorado have the authority to order a child support obligation be paid via an income assignment.
+- Income assignment: Courts in Colorado have the authority to order a child support obligation to be paid via an income assignment.
 An income assignment is an order that requires a parent’s employer to automatically withhold child support and pay it directly to the other parent.
 Income assignments are an effective way to secure the timely payment of child support.

-Another option to enforce a child support order is to reduce the outstanding child support to a judgment.
-Once child support arrears are reduced to judgment, the judgment can be enforced by garnishing the delinquent parent’s income, bank accounts and other non-exempt assets.
+- Judgment of arrears: Another option to enforce a child support order is to reduce the outstanding child support to a judgment.
+Once child support arrears are reduced to judgment, the judgment can be enforced by garnishing the delinquent parent’s income, bank accounts and other nonexempt assets.

-If you have questions about securing or enforcing a child support order, email me or call 303-872-8041and set up your free consultation today.
+Schedule your consultation and receive an explanation of the contempt process, defenses and possible sanctions.
+If you have questions about securing or enforcing a child support order, send me an email or call my Boulder law office at 303-872-8041 and set up your free consultation today.